 Your SaaS pricing strategy can make or break your startup.

-Few, if any, wildly successful SaaS companies launch with perfect pricing.
+Few, if any, wildly successful software as a service companies launch with perfect pricing.
 Instead, they aim to perfect it over time.
-B2C and B2B titans like Netflix, Amazon Prime, Twilio, and SendGrid have all iterated their SaaS pricing model as they’ve improved their core product, learned what their customers value, and extended their product offerings.
+B2C and B2B software companies like Netflix, Twilio, and SendGrid have all iterated their pricing models as they’ve improved their core product, learned what their customers value, and extended their product offerings.

-To establish your first pricing model and prepare for iterative pricing, it’s important to first understand 4 basic SaaS pricing strategies: cost-plus, value-based, competitive, and customer survey pricing.
+An important part of establishing your first SaaS pricing model is understanding four basic SaaS pricing strategies: cost-plus, value-based, competitive, and customer survey pricing.

 Pricing your product at a certain margin above your costs.

-Cost-plus is one of the most basic approaches to pricing your SaaS startup.
+Cost-plus is one of the most basic approaches to pricing your SaaS product.
 Unfortunately, this approach has the worst reputation in the startup world for two reasons:

 Cost-plus pricing’s poor reputation is dangerous because it’s the first SaaS pricing strategy founders need to understand.
 As competition rises in any market, some level of commoditization will occur bringing prices closer to cost-plus.
 And while this might take years to happen, it’s important to understand that your business will still work.